jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    This command supports the :attr:`local`, :attr:`global` and :attr:`export` attributes.
    They are described :ref:`here <set_unset_scope_qualifiers>`.

-   .. exn:: There is no option @setting_name.
+   .. warn:: There is no option @setting_name.

       This message also appears for unknown flags.